w3f/Grant-Milestone-Delivery/evaluations/escrow-pallet_1_keeganquigley.md

 ## General Notes

 Thanks for the quick communication!
 Errors were fixed upon request.
 The docs were enough for me to test the pallet but I would recommend improving these for the next milestone.
-Check out [this pallet's documentation](https://github.com/chainify/substrate-nolik-dev/blob/4f1f36e01f5fb22d745e2a3566e84c43f58ba3c2/README.md#run-in-docker) for a great example on how to customize it.

-Additionally, I would recommend that you remove the default readme template and write your own.
-This way you can explain the architecture of your project, get rid of unneeded tests, setup instructions, etc.
+I would also recommend that you remove the default readme template and write your own.
+This way you can explain the architecture of your project, get rid of unneeded tests, setup instructions, etc. Check out [this pallet's documentation](https://github.com/chainify/substrate-nolik-dev/blob/4f1f36e01f5fb22d745e2a3566e84c43f58ba3c2/README.md#run-in-docker) for a great example on how to customize it.